maciuozz/CI-CD/Docker-scripts/README.md

           }
       }

-Within the context of our project, we have a parent job or project called 'ci-cd-job', which was created to run a build script.
+Within the context of this project, we have a parent job or project called 'ci-cd-job', which was created to run the above build script.
 The build script includes a command to generate a child job with the name 'make-test-30'.
 Given that we have two agents available, I am going to assign this job to agent_11.
 In order to do so I need to select this option for both 'ci-cd-job' and 'make-test-30':

 <img width="831" alt="Screenshot 2023-04-02 at 03 14 45" src="https://user-images.githubusercontent.com/118285718/229325433-bcf1521b-7bfc-454f-ba12-f96378a16c3a.png">